aureleoules/English-Blog/_posts/2016-12-7-trip-in-london.md

 ![Crown Jewels](/img/CROWN_JEWELS.jpg "Crown Jewels")<center><small><i class="img-caption">Crown Jewels</i></small></center>

-Jewels were gorgeous!
+The jewels were gorgeous!

 Then, we finally went back to the hotel and packed our things.
-A taxi took us to the **London Pancras international** station to come back home in France!
+A taxi took us to the **London Pancras International** station to come back home in France!
 We found this trip extraordinary and we will, **without a doubt**, do it again with our children this time!

 <small><i>Written by Aurélien PETIT & Aurèle OULES.</i></small>